 9.6.
 The Town and Country Planning Association (TCPA) promotes the concept of walkable neighbourhoods.
 The idea of '20 minute neighbourhoods' has been gaining momentum for several years and is already being implemented in places such as Melbourne and Paris.
-The idea is that key facilities should be accessible within a 20-minute round walk (Figure 24).
+The idea is that key facilities should be accessible within a 20-minute round walk (Figure 28).
 Interest in the idea has grown as the COVID-19 pandemic lockdowns put a spotlight on the importance of the liveability of neighbourhoods, with people spending more time locally, working at home if possible, using public green space, cycling and walking instead of using cars and connecting with neighbours.

-Figure 24: The 20-minute neighbourhood concept
+Figure 28: The 20-minute neighbourhood concept

+- PRINCIPLES FOR SUCCESS

+1) a compelling vision, well communicated

+2) strong, inspiring leadership

+3) empowered communities

+4) research, data, and analysis

+5) partnership and advocacy

+6) addressing inequalities

+7) adopting policy

+8) investment

+9) 'hard' and 'soft' measures

+10) evaluation and adaptation

 - 9.7.
-The concept does not come with challenges including topography in parts of the town, narrow streets and heavy traffic but given its size, density and layout, combined with a healthy scattering of facilities across the area, the neighbourhood area is well-placed to capitalise on the idea. - 9.8.
-Figure 25 provides an overview of 10-minute walkable radii from different starting points around the area.
+The concept does not come with challenges including topography in parts of the town, narrow streets and heavy traffic but given its size, density and layout, combined with a healthy scattering of facilities across the area, the neighbourhood area is well-placed to capitalise on the idea.

+- 9.8.
+Figure 29 provides a conceptual overview of the 10-minute walkable radii from different starting points around the area.
 It also shows the key facilities available within each of those walkable zones.
-Figure 26 provides a similar overview but for a cyclist.
+Figure 30 provides a similar overview but for a cyclist.
 These have been prepared using online estimation tools and can be made more accurate with testing.
-One route to achieving this is to input into the HCC/HBC Local Cycling and Walking Infrastructure Plan that is being prepared for the Borough. - 9.9.
-Local engagement found support for the enhancement of walking and cycling.
-Notably the Youth Council are promoting a scheme to encourage active travel to school and the town has recently introduced the Beryl Bike sharing scheme.
+One route to achieving this is to input into the HCC/HBC Local Cycling and Walking Infrastructure Plan that is being prepared for the Borough.

+- 9.9.
+It is possible to identify those areas that are less well-served for facilities within a sustainable distance and opportunities should be sought within future development proposals either to